CambridgeSemiticsLab/nena_pipeline/README.md

 Punctuation must conform to the begin / end punctuations in [punct_begin.json](pipeline/configs/punct_begin.json) and [punct_end.json](pipeline/configs/punct_end.json).
 Beginning punctuations are typically inflectional markup.
-The main example of this is the `+` found at the beginning of words in Christian Urmi.
-However, additional beginning punctuations can be added in the configs.
+A dialectical example of this is the `+` found at the beginning of words in Christian Urmi.
+A more common example would be opening quotation marks, which are distinguished from closing with a lack of trailing space.
+By contrast "+whitespace is considered an ending punctuation.
+Additional beginning punctuations can be added in the configs.

 Ending punctuations include white spaces, full stops, commas, semi-colons and more.
 These items are associated with the ends of words and are usedto delineate words.

 ### Span Tags